 a health professional who assesses a person’s mental and emotional status and provides counseling.

 a gene that normally helps control cell growth.
-Inherited changes in this gene cause Cowden syndrome, a rare disorder in which people are at higher risk for both non-cancer and cancer breast tumors.
-It is also linked to growths in the digestive tract, thyroid, uterus, and ovaries.
-See also gastrointestinal tract, gene, inherited disease, mutation, ovary, thyroid, uterus.
+Inherited changes in this gene cause Cowden syndrome, a rare disorder in which people are at higher risk for both non-cancer and cancer breast tumors, as well as tumors in other parts of the body.
+See also gene, inherited disease, mutation.

 also called pubis or pubic arch.
 Arch of bone at the center base of the pelvis, where the 2 sides join in the front.
 See also pelvis.

-a doctor who has specialized experience and knowledge in the diagnosis and treatment of lung conditions and diseases.
+a doctor who specializes in the diagnosis and treatment of lung conditions and diseases.